Polaubaba/VoltEdge-Delta-1/README.md

 # Battery Cell Choices
-I have take 18650 batteries of 2600mAh.
-Also I am currently testing a 10,000mAh Battery
+I took 18650 dimensions 4 batteries of 2600mAh.
+Also I am currently testing a 10,000mAh Li-Po Battery.
+If we head into slimmer solutions, we might get into lithium silicon batteries 😝 Cause WHY NOT !

 # Battery Parcentage Dillema 🔋
 ![BatteryPercentDillema](firstchargingsupportedCircuitboard.jpg)